 The Companies Law imposes further restrictions on our ability to declare and pay dividends, including repurchases of shares which are considered dividends under the Companies Law.
 Under the Companies Law, we may declare and pay dividends only if, upon the determination of our board of directors, there is no reasonable concern that the distribution will prevent us from being able to meet the terms of our existing and foreseeable obligations as they become due, or Solvency Criteria.
 Under the Companies Law, the distribution amount is further limited to the greater of retained earnings or earnings generated over the two most recent years legally available for distribution according to our then last reviewed or audited financial statements, provided that the end of the period to which the financial statements relate is not more than six months prior to the date of distribution, or the Earnings Criteria.
 In the event that we do not meet such earnings criteria, we may seek the approval of a court in order to distribute a dividend.
 The court may approve our request if it is convinced that there is no reasonable concern that the payment of a dividend will prevent us from satisfying our existing and foreseeable obligations as they become due.
-However under new exemption applicable as of March 12, 2024, an Israeli company whose shares are listed outside of Israel, is permitted to perform distribution in a way of repurchasing its own shares, even if the Earnings Criteria is not met, without the need for court's approval.
-The exemption is subject to certain conditions, including, among others: (i) The distribution meets the Solvency Criteria; and (ii) no rejection was filed by any of the company's creditors to the court.
+However under new exemption applicable as of March 12, 2024, an Israeli company whose shares are listed outside of Israel, is permitted to perform distribution in a way of repurchasing its own shares, even if the Earnings Criteria; and (ii) no rejection was filed by any of the company's creditors to the court.
 If any creditor objects to the distribution, the company will be required to obtain the court's approval for the distribution.